The Gobaith Calvinistic Methodist Church – Blaina.

-The Church was called Gobaith, meaning “Hope” in the Welsh language.
-It was also known as the the Hope Chapel and Hope Street upon where it was situated must have taken its name from the Church.
+The church was called Gobaith, meaning “Hope” in the Welsh language.
+It was also known as the Hope Chapel.
+Hope Street upon where it was situated took its name from the church.

-There were many Deacons over the years, one of the Deacons in 1850 was Mr Edward Jones, Post Master of Abertillery, he was the father of Alderman S. N. Jones and great-uncle (through marriage) of Mr Charles Evan Hughes.
-Mr Charles Evan Hughes, born in the USA became a Lawyer, Statesman and Politician.
-On the 6th November 1906 he defeated Mr William Randolph Hearst to become the Governor of New York and in 1916 he ran against Mr Woodrow Wilson in the USA Presidential Elections, being defeated on this occasion by the more experienced candidate.
+There were many deacons over the years, one of the deacons in 1850 was Mr Edward Jones, Post Master of Abertillery.
+Mr Jones was the father of Alderman S. N. Jones and great-uncle (through marriage) of Mr Charles Evan Hughes.
+Mr Charles Evan Hughes, born in the U.S.A. became a lawyer, statesman and politician.
+On the 6th November 1906 he defeated Mr William Randolph Hearst to become the Governor of New York.
+In 1916 Mr Hughes also ran against Mr Woodrow Wilson in the U.S.A. presidential elections, being defeated on this occasion by the more experienced candidate.

-Another feature was that in many cases sons and grandsons had succeeded their forebears as officers of the Church.
-Mr William Evans was succeeded in the Dioconate by two sons Azaria and David Evans.
-Another son became a leader at the daughter church the Ebenezer, West Side, Blaina and one other son Thomas Evans became the Secretary of the Gobaith Church, Blaina.
+Another feature was that in many cases sons and grandsons had succeeded their forebears as officers of the church.
+Mr William Evans was succeeded in the dioconate by two sons Mr Azaria and Mr David Evans.
+Another son became a leader at the daughter church the Ebenezer, West Side, Blaina and one other son Mr Thomas Evans became the secretary of the Gobaith Church, Blaina.